health Anorexia Nervosa and Bulimia

 • Depression, tormented lifestyle.

-If you suffer of anorexia or bulimia or know somebody who does, always keep in mind one thing: both conditions can be fixed quite easily, but only with therapy, never on your own.
+If you suffer of anorexia or bulimia or know somebody who does, always keep in mind one thing: both conditions can be fixed quite easily, but only with a proper therapy, never on your own.